chromato99/Olympic_Launchbox/README.md

 http://kimbg.com

 Simple web game made with phaser.<br>
-Develop by BeomgiKim , Design by GayeongLee and HanbyelLee
+Develop by BeomgiKim , Design by KayeongLee and HanbyelLee

 # Play on localhost
 ```bash